rbisdorff/Digraph3/docSphinx/tutorial.rst

    The strict outranking digraph

 The shown strict outranking relation is apparently not transitive: for instance, alternative *a9* outranks alternative *a5* and alternative *a5* outranks *a2*, however *a9* does not outrank *a2*.
-We may compute the transitivity degree of the outranking digraph, ie the ratio of the number of outranking arcs over the number of arcs of the transitive closue of the digraph *gcd*.
+We may compute the transitivity degree of the outranking digraph, i.e. the ratio of the number of outranking arcs over the number of arcs of the transitive closure of the digraph *gcd*.

     >>> gcd.computeTransitivityDegree()
      Decimal('0.508')